asymetrixs/TermiNet/README.md

 # TermiNet

-Libary that can be used to properly terminate an application on Windows, Linux, FreeBSD, and OSX
+Libary that can be used to properly terminate an application on Windows, Linux, FreeBSD, and OSX.